A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Groin

-For men, blows to the groin and perineum are especially painful.
-And if hit hard, it can be fatal.
+For men, blows to the groin and perineum area are especially painful.
+And if hit hard, it could be fatal.

 Knee cap

-A blow to the kneecap is not only very painful, it is fraught with injury, and even disability.
-As a result of the blow, the cup can be broken or the mobility of the knee joint can be impaired, which will lead to permanent dislocations.
+A blow to the kneecap is not only very painful, it is fraught with injury and even disability.
+As a result of the blow, you can break the cup or impair the mobility of the knee joint, which will lead to permanent dislocations.

 Myths about pain points

-One of the most common misconceptions: if you know where to hit, then the enemy can be disabled for a long time.
+One of the most common misconceptions: if you know where to hit, you can incapacitate the enemy for a long time.
 In fact, it is important to know not only where, but also how and at what angle to strike.

-Quite often we hear that there is some mysterious point on the neck, by clicking on which, you can make a person, if not die, then at least lose consciousness.
-Well, maybe masters martial arts and are capable of it.
+Quite often you hear that there is some mysterious point on the neck, by pressing which you can make a person, if not die, then at least lose consciousness.
+Well, maybe the masters martial arts and are capable of this.
 But it is difficult for an ordinary person to find this point and influence it correctly.
-Similarly, it is a myth that a person can be killed with a single light poke using a special "death touch" technique.
-This can only be seen in action movies.
+In the same way, it is a myth that a person can be killed with one light poke if you use a special “death touch” technique.
+This can only be seen in action films.

-There is also a horror story that if you break a person's nose, then broken cartilage can damage the brain.
-But from the point of view of anatomy, this is simply impossible ...
+There is also a horror story that if you break a person’s nose, the broken cartilage can damage the brain.
+But from an anatomical point of view, this is simply impossible...

-There is also a theory that pain points on the human body have varying degrees of vulnerability, depending on the "ebb" and "ebb" of energy.
-Those who allegedly master the so-called "art of the poisonous hand" can calculate such periods and use it to neutralize opponents.
+There is also a theory that pain points on the human body have varying degrees of vulnerability depending on the ebb and flow of energy.
+Those who supposedly master the so-called “art of the poisonous hand” can calculate such periods and use this to neutralize opponents.
 But this is not yet a confirmed legend.

-Traditionally, pain points are called points on the body, pressure on which causes severe pain.
-They are studied in a Chinese martial art called Dim Mak, which is based on acupuncture points, but this art is kept secret and used when there is an urgent need and knowledge of Chinese pressure points.
-This article will only give you weak and sensitive points, which we will name points of vulnerability.
-They are used in order to gain an advantage over the enemy by exploiting the vulnerable parts of his body.
-When using these pressure points, one must be especially careful, as it is very easy to kill a person by accident - an enemy or even a friend.
+Traditionally, pressure points are points on the body, pressure on which causes severe pain.
+They are studied in a Chinese martial art called Dim Mak, which is based on acupuncture pressure points, but this art is kept secret and used when there is an urgent need and knowledge of Chinese pressure points.
+This article will just give you about the weak and sensitive areas, which we will call points of vulnerability.
+They are used to gain an advantage over an opponent by exploiting vulnerable parts of their body.
+When using these pressure points, you need to be especially careful, since it is very easy to kill a person by accident - an enemy or even a friend.
 Then the court will decide whether you defended yourself or attacked, and in some cases it may not even matter.
-Therefore, it is not only technique that is important; much more important is its conscious application and understanding of the consequences.
+Therefore, it is not just technique that is important; much more important is its conscious application and understanding of the consequences.
 Think ahead about when you can (or shouldn't) use your skills.

 Steps